 D. None of the above

-7. There is a very, yellow dust that comes away on the fingers, wherever we touch the middle of a flower.
+7. A yellow dust appears on the fingers, whenever we touch the middle of a flower.
 These tiny yellow grains are one of the most precious substances in nature because they contain the secret of plant life.
 What is this dust called?

 8. Which organ of the body produces the fluid known as bile?